mesolitica/malaya-speech/README.rst

    End-to-End Speech to Text using Pretrained CTC and RNN Transducer Malaya-Speech models.
 -  **Text-to-Speech**

-   End-to-End Text to Speech using Pretrained Tacotron2 and FastSpeech2 Malaya-Speech models.
+   Text to Speech using Pretrained Tacotron2 and FastSpeech2 Malaya-Speech models.
 -  **Vocoder**

    Convert Mel to Waveform using Pretrained MelGAN and Multiband MelGAN Vocoder Malaya-Speech models.